 Joseph J. Andriola is a member of the Professional Malpractice & Insurance Defense group at the firm.
-In this role, he handles a diverse caseload defending property and casualty claims, professional liability, insurance coverage issues, as well as automobile related litigation.
+He leads a team of talented litigators handling a diverse caseload defending property and casualty claims, professional liability, insurance coverage issues, as well as automobile related litigation.

 Joe has extensive arbitration and trial experience and a record of successful verdicts.
 His experience includes the defense of simple and complex litigation, involving monetary exposures ranging from thousands to multi-millions, pending before state and federal courts.
 Joe has led the defense of multi-party actions involving general tort litigation, automobile accidents (including UM/UIM), and construction defects.
 Additionally, defense matters include subrogation matters, products liability, and wrongful death Dram Shop suits.